 Samsung has further innovated to make this phone-tablet hybrid a lot more versatile, thanks to a new Flex Mode.
-Plus, the multitasking is even better for running up to three apps at the same time, and several apps have a dual-pane view for enhanced productivity.
+Plus, the multitasking is better for running up to three apps at the same time, and several apps have a dual-pane view for enhanced productivity.

 Samsung Galaxy Z Fold 2 review: What I like